Arthroscopic shoulder surgery for the treatment of rotator cuff tears: why, when and how it is done

 For many people, a conservative approach with formal physical therapy and then a home-based strengthening program can resolve the pain, weakness and disability of a rotator cuff tear.
 In fact, many persons who have documented rotator cuff tears will regain completely normal and painless shoulder function without surgery.
 It should be emphasized that there are many people who have asymptomatic rotator cuff tears (they have no idea they have a tear)—having a rotator cuff tear does not automatically mean that one requires surgery to fix it.
 However, certain people may require surgery to regain normal, painless shoulder function:

-• Persons who’s symptoms do not improve with appropriate physical therapy or rehabilitation
+• Persons whose symptoms do not improve with appropriate physical therapy or rehabilitation

 Arthroscopic shoulder surgery, or shoulder arthroscopy is a valuable tool to treat rotator cuff tears.
 Using the scope, an experienced surgeon who is facile with arthroscopic techniques can evaluate the entire shoulder joint and can usually fix the tear through very small incisions using specially-designed instruments and devices.
 It is a common misconception that tears that are large should not be repaired arthroscopically—in fact the advantages of visualization and complete access to the tear make such large tears particularly amenable to arthroscopic repair.
 The goals of repair are to restore normal and painless motion and full strength to the affected shoulder: